One of Canada’s most widely known farmers died Oct. 13 at the age of 89.

 Terry Zakreski, a Saskatoon lawyer who represented Schmeiser during his legal battle with Monsanto, described Schmeiser as an “extraordinary man” who was humble, kind, worldly and well-educated.

 “Percy was one of a kind,” Zakreski said.

 “I’ve not met a man like him before or since.
 He was very down to earth, very educated though, and very easy to get among with,” Zakreski added.

 “And he was always jovial in his dealings with me, always enthusiastic.”

 Zakreski described Schmeiser’s legal fight with Monsanto as a stressful and intense time for Schmeiser.

-“There was a lot of pressure brought against him, but the way that Percy shouldered it was amazing,” he said.
+“It was incredibly intense and there was a lot of pressure brought against him but the way that Percy shouldered it was amazing,” he said.